PercyZhai/STAT378/README.md

 for STAT37810

-# Assignment 2
+# Assignment 4

 Welcome Ms. Burbank!

-Please see the file "Bulls.R" for the bulls and cows game.
+Please see the folder "Assignment 4" for three python scripts for the three problems.